smanowar/final-project/README.md

 - What is the correlation between the badged questions and time to an approved answer?

 ## Dashboard
-A preliminary blueprint of our dashboard can be found <a href="https://docs.google.com/presentation/d/1rCYJeEAd7eyj60SLpaeW_T6C5_dfF-BDhmtVPSgCzog/edit#slide=id.gf110fddfbe_0_0">here</a>.
+Our dashboard can be found <a href="https://stackoverflow-modelpredictor.herokuapp.com/">here</a>.

 ## Database